Giorgio Mammoliti: Controversies

+In March 2011, Mammoliti attracted attention for proposing a red-light district on the Toronto Islands, a proposal that was opposed by both island residents and sex workers.
+Mammoliti argued that it would generate tourism and make it easier for the city to tax and regulate brothels.

-Mammoliti was generally considered a right-leaning and socially conservative member of council.
-He was an outspoken supporter of Toronto Police Chief Julian Fantino, and spearheaded an unsuccessful effort to pressure the Toronto Police Services Board to renew Fantino's contract.
-In the 2003 election, he supported John Tory's bid to become Mayor of Toronto.
-On July 28–29, 2011, the executive committee of Toronto City Council heard deputations by 169 Torontonians on the hundreds of millions of dollars in budget cuts suggested by KPMG consultants.
+In July 2011, the executive committee of Toronto City Council heard deputations by 169 Toronto citizens on the hundreds of millions of dollars in budget cuts suggested by KPMG consultants.
 Mammoliti claimed there were "very few" worthwhile deputations and described the event as a "socialist party".